Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-There are currently 755,052 Spire shares held short by investors – that's known as Spire's "short interest".
-This figure is 26.9% down from 1.0 million last month.
+There are currently 1.5 million Spire shares held short by investors – that's known as Spire's "short interest".
+This figure is 4.8% up from 1.5 million last month.

 There are a few different ways that this level of interest in shorting Spire shares can be evaluated.

 Spire's "short interest ratio" (SIR)